opea-project/GenAIExamples/comps/llms/summarization/vllm/langchain/README.md

 ### 3.2 Consume LLM Service

+In DocSum microservice, except for basic LLM parameters, we also support several optimization parameters setting.

+- "language": specify the language, can be "auto", "en", "zh", default is "auto"

+If you want to deal with long context, can select suitable summary type, details in section 3.2.2.

+- "summary_type": can be "stuff", "truncate", "map_reduce", "refine", default is "stuff"
+- "chunk_size": max token length for each chunk.
+Set to be different default value according to "summary_type".
+- "chunk_overlap": overlap token length between each chunk, default is 0.1\*chunk_size

+#### 3.2.1 Basic usage

 ```bash
 # Enable streaming to receive a streaming response.
 By default, this is set to True.
 curl http://${your_ip}:9000/v1/chat/docsum \